 The well-being of our disadvantaged children is an on going-concern.
 Covid-19 and resulting partial school closures impacted on our disadvantaged pupils, reducing their access to our pupil premium funded initiatives and interventions to support learning.
 Although this was some time ago, the impact is clear.
-We are continuing to address this thought Raising Attainment Through Wellbeing.
+We are continuing to address this through our previous training "Raising attainment through wellbeing", ELSA, Drawing and Talking, STEPs and referrals to outreach services such as the pupil support worker.